How SaaS Companies Can Use AI Comply HQ to Pass Their Assessment

 - A transparency obligations summary tailored to your system's classification

-Each auto-filled field links back to the specific interview answer that generated it.
-You can click any field to see the source answer, edit it, or add additional detail.
+Every auto-filled field links back to the exact interview answer that produced it.
+Click any field and you see the source answer, then edit it or pile on more detail.

 Step 5: Generate Submission-Ready Documentation

-Once you have reviewed and approved the auto-filled forms, AI Comply HQ generates your compliance documentation package.
-This includes:
+Once you have looked over the auto-filled forms and signed off, AI Comply HQ builds your compliance documentation package.
+Inside it:

 - Technical documentation structured per Annex IV